-Gradings are very individual to each student and people progress at different speeds.
+Gradings are structured but people progress at different speeds.
 There is a minimum amount of time between gradings but no maximum.

 For the general class we wear a Karate Gi.
 You will need a Karate Gi to be able to take your first grading but this will not be expected to be worn until after you have purchased your student insurance.
 Below you can see a group picture of some of our members each wearing their Karate Gi.

 The above picture shows a mix of our 2016-2018 uniform and the 2019> uniform.
 The later uniform has the updated BMABA patch on their right sleeve and a CJSKD patch on their left crest.

 We are not a supplier of martial arts equipment but we are happy to recommend companies that do and can guide you through the ordering process.